Viton® vs. Nitrile O-rings – Which to Choose?

 Which Material Is Right for Your Application?

-The suitable material depends heavily on the application.
-While there are positives and negatives for both nitrile and Viton®, either material may be ideal for your needs.
-For example, suppose the standard operating temperature is between 0°C (32°F) and 100°C (212°F).
-In this case, the application is internal, a standard hydraulic oil is used for lubrication, and no harsh chemicals are present; nitrile would be the better option based on the cost.
+The best material depends on the application requirements.
+Both Nitrile and Viton® have their pros and cons.
+For instance, if the operating temperature ranges from 0°C (32°F) to 100°C (212°F), the application is internal, a standard hydraulic oil is used for lubrication, and no harsh chemicals are present, Nitrile would be more cost-effective.

 Factors to Consider When Picking O-rings